ezhangle/krypton/README.md

 For example:

   - if not verifying, don't bother hashing servers cert
-  - make security struct be temporary
-  - assigned read/write keys/state in to main ssl struct
   - if a packet is too big for recieve buffer, peek its size for buf realloc
   - strip handshake header in handle_handshake(), would reduce code size